hazelcast/hazelcast-jet-reference-manual/docs/110_Miscellaneous/020_License_Questions.md

 to the dependency set.
 Those runtime dependencies might have other licenses.
 See the following list of additional runtime dependencies.

-### JCache API (JSR 107)

-Hazelcast Jet offers a native implementation for JCache (JSR 107), which has a runtime dependency to the JCache API.

-The JCache API is distributed under the terms of the so called <a href="https://jcp.org/aboutJava/communityprocess/licenses/jsr107/Spec-License-JSR-107-10_22_12.pdf" target="_blank">Specification License</a>).
-Please read carefully the terms of this license since restrictions might apply.

 ### Apache Hadoop

 Hazelcast integrates with Apache Hadoop and can use it as a data